CLOVIS-AI/website/docs/website/docs/experience.md

 In 2022, I co-created [OpenSavvy](experience/opensavvy.md) to host my various open source projects, especially Kotlin Multiplatform libraries, which I still maintain.

-I joined the [WildFyre](experience/wildfyre.md) project in 2018 and joined the Board of Directors, until its sunsetting in 2023.
+I joined the [WildFyre](experience/wildfyre.md) project in 2018 and later its Board of Directors, until its sunsetting in 2023.

 Since 2016, I am also part of the French translation team of the [Telegram app](experience/telegram.md), the most popular communication app in France.
 I am also a moderator of the official French and Japanese channels.